 • We challenge the assumed problems, which are rarely the real constraints

-• We focus effort on the point that has the highest leverage related to the output of the entire system, rather than easy target
+• We focus effort on the point that has the highest leverage related to the output of the entire system, rather than easy targets

 • We measure success only using meaningful KPIs that are directly related to desired system output